-Coincidentally, March is also National Nutrition Month, which makes it a great time to recognize the many nutritional benefits of eating peanuts.
+There are so many nutritional benefits to eating peanuts.
 The kind of fat found in peanuts is necessary to help us maintain a healthy immune system.
 It serves as a natural anti-inflammatory, fighting disease and infection.
-Peanuts are also a source of protein, and they offer all kinds of essential vitamins and minerals, including Vitamin E, Niacin, Folate, Phosphorus, and Magnesium..
+Peanuts are also a source of protein, and they offer all kinds of essential vitamins and minerals, including Vitamin E, niacin, folate, phosphorus, and magnesium.
 Peanuts are naturally cholesterol-free and low in saturated fat, and recent studies suggest that eating peanuts, or peanut butter, can even help to reduce the risk of heart attacks and type 2 diabetes.

 Microwave Peanut Brittle